Please Stop Asking Me Why I'm Not Having Children

 ”

 And sure, there are some very good arguments for not reproducing.
-According to the ABS, a growing proportion of Australian women are not having children, with estimates suggesting that 24% of women currently in their reproductive years would never have children.
 Millennials in particular feel that they can't afford to have children.
 It’s a valid concern considering that as we’ve grown up, wages have barely moved while housing prices and the cost of a post-secondary degree have exploded.

 More recently, there’s also been great anxiety around not having kids out of concern for climate change.
 Name a publication and they’ve probably produced a think piece questioning whether or not it’s ethical to procreate only to have your children inherit a partly-scorched, partly-drowned Earth.
 In fact there’s a whole movement of teens — who, by the way, are far wiser than we give them credit for — who’ve pledged to not have any children unless major strides are made in combatting climate change.